 We use a common technique called (tabular) Q-learning which itself is part of a subclass of reinforcement learning called temporal-difference learning (Watkins, 1989; Sutton and Barto, 2018).
-The details of Q-learning specifically and temporal-difference learning in general are motivated by the theory of dynamic programming applied to Markov Decision Environments.
+Q-learning is motivated by the theory of dynamic programming applied to Markov Decision Environments.
 A powerful feature of Q-learning is that it requires little knowledge of the underlying environment.
 In particular, it assumes that the algorithm can recognize which state an underlying system is in and knows which actions are available in each state, but does not assume any prior knowledge about the payoff functions or the state transition probabilities (or even of the prior distribution of such probabilities).
 Thus, Q-learning is a robust technique that has been applied to diverse applications.